 Where does Certification get personal information from and with whom does it share that information?

-If you are a Certification client, Certification will share your personal information with its accreditation bodies, regulators, Competent Authorities, agents, auditors and scheme owners in connection with delivering the contracted services.
+If you are a Certification client, Certification will share your personal information with its accreditation bodies, regulators, Competent Authorities, agents, auditors and scheme owners in connection with delivering the contracted services, adding value for clients and enabling official recognition of our schemes.
 For further information on these parties, please contact Martin Dawson whose contact details are set out at the start of this notice.